-ARTES is delighted to announce that thanks to the generous support of art dealers Coll & Cortés, we can now award a number of travel scholarships to final year undergraduates and postgraduate students registered for a full or part-time degree course at a UK university who are working on any aspect of Spanish, Portuguese or Latin American visual culture before 1800.
-The deadline for all applications is 31st January and the Scholarship Committee usually informs successful applicants by 1st March.
-Winners are normally expected to attend a special awards ceremony at the Spanish Embassy in London in July.
-Students may apply for up to £600 towards the costs of travel to Spain, Portugal or Latin America for research purposes (which may include field work, attendance at a conference, or other recognised forms of research).
+ARTES is delighted to announce that thanks to the generous support of CEEH (Centro de Estudios Europa Hispánica), we can now award a number of travel scholarships to final year undergraduates and postgraduate students registered for a full or part-time degree course at a UK university who are working on any aspect of Spanish or Hispanic visual culture before 1900.
+The deadline for all applications is 31st January and the Scholarship Committee usually informs successful applicants by 15th March.
+Winners are invited to attend a special awards ceremony at the ARTES AGM in June or July of the same year.
+Students may apply for up to £1000 towards the costs of travel to Spain, Portugal, Latin America or the Philippines for research purposes (which may include field work, attendance at a conference, or other recognised forms of research).
 Please read the guidelines below.

 Scholarship application guidelines.